The Degree of Sagging and Other Factors Dr. Parker Considers

 - Pseudoptosis is not true ptosis, because the nipple lies above or at the level of the inframammary fold.
 However, the majority of the breast parenchyma has descended below the level of the fold.

-- Parenchymal maldistribution involves a lack of fullness in the lower portion of the breast, a high inframammary fold and a relatively short distance from the fold to the nipple, seen in conditions such as a tuberous breast.
+- Parenchymal maldistribution involves a lack of fullness in the lower portion of the breast, a high inframammary fold, and a relatively short distance from the fold to the nipple, seen in conditions such as a tuberous breast.

 Watch this animated video to learn more about how breasts can begin to sag.